GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-tidal-composites/_description.md

 Usually, this value corresponds to the highest 15th percentile satellite-observed tide height.
 Pixels with less than 20 clear observations in this 15th percentile range are gapfilled up to 20 with the next highest satellite-observed tide height observations to ensure sufficient data density to produce a clear composite image.
 When a pixel is gapfilled, the lowest gapfilled tide height is reported for that pixel in the `High threshold` layer.
+The `High threshold` layer is only valid for marine and coastal pixels.

 #### Count clear